 Numbness in the arm has many possible causes that range from mild to severe.
 Simply sitting or sleeping in the wrong position can restrict the blood flow or put excess pressure on a nerve, making the arm go numb.

 However, unexplained arm numbness may indicate an underlying health condition, such as nerve damage, a herniated disc, or cardiovascular disease.
-Severe causes of arm numbness include heart attacks and strokes.
+Severe causes of arm numbness include heart attacks and stroke.

 Blocked or compressed blood vessels can interfere with blood circulation to and from the heart.
 Poor circulation can cause numbness and tingling in the arms, hands, legs, and feet.